lead generation

 Segment your data by different criteria, such as lead source,

-This allows you to tailor your lead generation efforts to specific segments
+This allows you to tailor your lead-generation efforts to specific segments

 and optimize your campaigns for better results.